shuaibiyy/terraform-provisioner/README.md

 ## Usage

-1. Create a yaml file using the Topo config format (you can refer to `topograph-sample.yml`), and name it something like `topograph.yml`.
+1. Create a yaml file using the Topo config format (you can refer to `topo-sample.yml`), and name it whatever you want.
 2. Export the following environment variables:

         $ export AWS_ACCESS_KEY_ID="accesskey" # For tf to access AWS.